 For information about changing your advisor, please visit https://advising.mst.edu/handbook/adviseeresponsibilities/.

 All complaints regarding classes, or professors should be discussed with your professors, advisor, or department chair.
-Should you need further assistance or the problem cannot be resolved within your academic department, the Office of Undergraduate Studies or Office of Graduate Studies may be able to help.
-Visit http://ugs.mst.edu or http://grad.mst.edu for details about who to contact for your particular needs.
+Should you need further assistance or the problem cannot be resolved within your academic department, Academic Support or Office of Graduate Education may be able to help.
+Visit http://academicsupport.mst.edu/ or http://grad.mst.edu for details about who to contact for your particular needs.

-Counseling Services promotes self-awareness and skill development to support individual success and well-being.
-Free individual counseling services, support groups, disability support services, and care coordinator services are offered to all students needing assistance for personal reasons.
+Student Well-Being promotes self-awareness and skill development to support individual success and well-being.
+Free individual counseling services, support groups, student accessibility and testing services, and care management are offered to all students needing assistance for personal reasons.
 Located at 204 Norwood Hall, 573-341-4211, firstname.lastname@example.org, http://counsel.mst.edu/.

 Additional resources in the Rolla area are listed below.
-The care coodordinator can provide referrals, but please note that there may be a need for insurance or additional fees.
+The care coordinator can provide referrals, but please note that there may be a need for insurance or additional fees.